tokamak-network/gem-nft-contract/README.md

 ### Description

 The project is an NFT collection and marketplace featuring Gems, which rewards users with monetary value through staking TON.
-Users interact with a game-like interface to mint new Gems, as well as to buy, sell, and burn them.
+Users interact with a game-like interface to mine new Gems, as well as to buy, sell, and burn them.
 Additionally, users can forge two Gems to obtain a rarer Gem.
-Users can deposit TON on Layer 1 (L1) and receive a wrapped version called sTON.
-After bridging these tokens to Layer 2 (L2), users utilize L2 WSTON at a discount price.
+Users can deposit WTON on Layer 1 (L1) and receive a wrapped version called WSTON on L2.
+Users utilize L2 WSTON to buy GEMs at a discount price.

-When a user wishes to acquire a new Gem from the pre-minted pool, the token is assigned randomly using the VDF verifier implementation.
+When a user wishes to acquire a new Gem from the pre-mined pool, the token is assigned randomly using the VDF verifier implementation.

 ### Installation